usgin/metadata-server/readme.md

 - 204: The request was successful.
 - 404: Either the resourceId or fileName requested does not exist in the database.
 - 500: There was an error writing to the database.

+## GET /metadata/schema/
+Retireve a list of all the json-schema used by this application

+### Possible Response
+- 200: A successful response will contain an array of objects with `name` and `schema` properties.
+- 500: There was some kind of server error.

+## GET /metadata/schema/{schemaId}/
+Retrieve a specific json-schema by name or by id
+- 200: A successful response will contain the json-schema object
+- 404: The requested schemaId did not point to a schema being used in this application